 The Barry University School of Law Bar Preparation Program is a comprehensive program that commences with the beginning of law school and continues throughout a student’s law school attendance.
 The Program concludes with intensive preparation after graduation until the administration of the bar exam.
 The Program offers an array of bar-focused workshops, bar preparation classes and one-on-one counseling and tutoring regardless of the state in which a student or graduate plans to take the bar exam.

 A detailed Bar Prep webpage provides bar admission and bar-related information at the students' fingertips.
 Bar Prep workshops and lectures are accessible via this internal webpage.
 First-year law students are provided with online black letter law learning tools and in-class workshops and lectures relating to the multistate subject areas and essay writing skills.
 Second-year law students have access to additional workshops and lectures to assist them in maintaining knowledge in the multistate subject areas and their essay-writing skills.
 To round out the Program, third-year students and other students in their final semester of law school are required to take two bar preparation courses taught by experienced bar preparation professors.
-One course covers all six multistate subject areas; the second covers advanced bar essay writing.
+One course covers all seven multistate subject areas; the second covers advanced bar essay writing.
 After graduation, the Program continues through the bar exam with a variety of lectures, workshops, tutoring, counseling, scheduling and simulated exams designed to meet the needs of Barry Law graduates and supplement their commercial bar review courses.

 The Multistate Professional Responsibility Exam Program provides students who have taken Professional Responsibility in law school with exam preparation and support for the Multistate Professional Responsibility Exam (MPRE).
 The Program offers simulated MPRE exams and hosts various commercial MPRE review sessions at the Law School.